mysterious-ranger301/SPL/README.txt

 programs (I assume your version if Py3 and you have Windows, but I think it should work with Py2 or Linux).
 What this module does, is it lets your program open files with their appropriate apps.
 For example, you say spl.Open('Test.txt'), Python will open that file in, say, notepad.
-Just a warning, this might not work for macOSX, you'll have to edit that a little (sorry for that).
+For macOSX users, I'll make a version just for you.
 Another feature is you can use the command line with this module.
 Say you type:
 spl.cmd('pip3 install numpy')